 The severity of the offence and the likely penalty for drug supply will depend on the quantities of drugs involved.

-Charges for smaller quantities of supply can be heard in the local court, which has a less severe maximum penalty than the district court.
+Charges for small quantities of supply can be heard in the local court, where there is a maximum penalty of two years’ imprisonment.

-Drug supply charges come with severe penalties so it is important to seek experienced legal representation if you have been charged with drug supply.
+Drug supply charges come with severe penalties so it is important to seek experienced criminal lawyer if you have been charged.